-Instead, they should have doubled down on asking their contacts to share their campaign on Facebook.
+They should have asked their contacts to share their campaign on Facebook.

 Your contacts are the most crucial source of traffic and funding for your Kickstarter campaign.
-I have seen a few numbers thrown around, but it is generally said that about 60% of an average crowdfunding campaign’s backing comes from people who know the creator.
+I have seen a few numbers thrown around, but in many cases, about 60% of an average crowdfunding campaign’s backing comes from people who know the creator.